brooklyncentral/clocker2/docs/swarm-cluster.md

 ### Architecture
 ![Docker Swarm architecture]({{site.baseurl}}/assets/images/swarm-architecture.png)

-The Docker Swarm entity that comes with clocker 2 will deploy and manage the following components:
+The Docker Swarm entity that comes with Clocker will deploy and manage the following components:

 #### A load-balanced cluster of swarm managers
 Swarm managers control a swarm's nodes and dictate the node on which containers are deployed.